Ep.8: Mine Hunting

 We figured since this was going to be our drain field anyways, and it had been sitting vacant for 10 years or whatever, we just filled it in with gravel and then covered dirt on top of it.

+The potential significance of this strikes me immediately.
 And the more Aaron describes, the more important I think it becomes.

 It is a dark and upsetting thing to contemplate, but it is also a reality that human remains being disposed of, hidden away in literally the last place anyone would go looking, happens more than we would like to believe.

-As Aaron is describing the location of the tank, the ease of access, and the fact that it had not been cleaned out, It is clear to me that we must, at a minimum, exclude this defunct cement box just below the surface of the earth mere steps from the Schmidt family farmhouse's front door
+As Aaron is describing the location of the tank, the ease of access, and the fact that it had not been cleaned out, it is clear to me that we must, at a minimum, exclude this defunct cement box just below the surface of the earth, mere steps from the Schmidt family farmhouse's front door.

-my dad and I were commenting on how easy it was to lift this lid off and we were like oh don't fall in there because it was I mean it was definitely big enough for multiple people
+My dad and I were commenting on how easy it was to lift this lid off.
+And we were like, oh, don't fall in there because it was, I mean, it was definitely big enough for multiple people.

+What does that mean to you?
 It means I want to dig it up.

 Quick research tells us that human bones will not fully decompose in a septic tank, even after 30 years.

 So if Misty's body was dumped inside of this tank, evidence of her remains may still exist there.
+Answering this question means getting to the bottom of the old tank.

 I ask about first trying GPR, ground-penetrating radar, technology that sends radio waves into the ground.

 Waves then bounce off anomalies in the soil and can show disturbances or items underground without having to dig.
+The only issue with GPR is it's not really ground truth unless you dig it up.

 It'll show differences and consistencies in the ground or like anomalies, but you can't really know for sure what that is unless until you dig it up.